bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  It's basically a JS library for building UIs.
+It is a tool for building components that can be reused to build apps more efficiently.
+For example, in the Todo List project we kept reusing components to add to the list.

 - [ ] What does it mean to _think_ in react?

+  It refers to the how you think about apps as you build them.
+It's basically the thought process behind the structure of the app and how you break everything down.

 - [ ] Describe state.

+  State is the data that the components have access to.

 - [ ] Describe props.

+  Props is short for properties.
+It's the data that is passed around to build components.

 ## Project Set Up